 I have a friend who works with an organization that hosts conversations between conservatives and liberals.
 When he checks people into the meetings, he asks them to identify as a member of one group or the other, a “red” or a “blue.”
-He says a lot of folks will object to the binary choice and launch into a description of their special, unicorn-made-from-snowflakes political beliefs.
-When they do, he politely informs them that this is what everyone says and asks them to pick a team.
+He says a lot of folks object to the binary choice and launch into a description of their special, unicorn-made-from-snowflakes political beliefs.
+When they do, he politely informs them that this is what everyone says and politely asks them again to pick a team.

 My conclusion was that the form of my political thinking is quite conservative, but the content of my convictions often aligns with the left.

 What do I mean when I say the form of my thinking is conservative?
 First of all, I’m risk averse.
 I’m skeptical of utopian, revolutionary political movements.
 I worry about the unintended consequences of well-meaning reform efforts.
 I think a wide range of societal problems have their source in general human traits, which I think puts perennial limits on political possibilities.
 I think this fact should restrain our hopes for radical change.
 I think problems like racism, patriarchy, and environmental degradation have roots that reach deep into what sort of creatures we are; they aren’t merely the product of “structures” or “systems,” linguistic, political, economic, or otherwise.
 They cannot be dismantled or undone in any final way.
 Such profound challenges to life together must be continually restrained and countered; they are not problems we will solve.
 I don’t think the arc of the moral universe bends toward justice.
 I don’t think reason, science, or moral suasion will save us.
 I think capitalism and the free market are not necessarily evil (when brought under democratic control with the aim of protecting the interests of workers and the poor, particularly in areas like education and healthcare).
 I have no dogmatic faith in markets; I just haven’t seen anything clearly better.